-Expedited Contributions – Shorter articles with an expedited peer-review and publication cycle, limited to 2500 words (approximately nine double-spaced text pages), not including abstract, references, figure and table lists, and figures, and no more than a combined total of six figures and tables.
+Expedited Contributions: Up to 2500 words or ~9 double-spaced text pages.
+(Abstract, references, figure and table lists, and figures do not count toward the length limit.)
+No more than a combined total of 6 figures and tables.
 Multipart papers are not allowed.
-For Expedited Contributions the Editor will expedite the review process and the AMS Publications Department will accelerate manuscript preparation for publication in final form.
-Authors will have a deadline of four weeks to complete revisions.
-Expedited Contributions should be published 10 to 12 weeks after final acceptance.
-If the manuscript grows beyond the maximum length or figure criteria specified above during the review and revision, the Editor will decide if the paper remains an Expedited Contribution or becomes a regular article.
-If, however, the paper requires a second round of reviews, the contribution must move out of the expedited contributions category and will be considered as a regular article.
+The peer-review and production/editing processes are accelerated.
+Author revisions are due within 4 weeks.
+The expected publication time is 4–7 weeks after final acceptance.
+If the paper grows beyond the maximum length or figure/table criteria during review and revision, the editor will decide if it remains an expedited contribution or becomes a regular article.
+Also, if the paper requires a second round of reviews, it will be considered a regular article.

 Comment and Reply Exchange: Comments are written in response to a published article and should be submitted within 2 years of the publication date of the original article (although the editor can waive this limit in extenuating circumstances).
 The author of the original article has the opportunity to write a reply.
 These exchanges are published together.

 3 2016 Journal Citation Reports® by Thomson Reuters.
 Ranking out of 62 journals in the Oceanography category.